 6 minutes to read

 Costco is probably the world’s biggest and most well known ‘warehouse club’.
-In fact, it sits among the likes of Walmart and Amazon as one of the largest retailers in the world.
+It sits among the likes of Walmart and Amazon as one of the largest retailers in the world.

-This makes it an interesting case study for us in the field of promotions.
-In this blog post, we’ll analyse Costco’s promotion strategy and explain how the techniques they use could help your business too.
+In this blog post, we’ll look at Costco strategy for promotions and explain how the techniques they use could help your business too.

 But first, let’s take a look at Costco’s business model.

-Costco, along with a number of other wholesale retailers, operates under the ‘warehouse club’ business model.
+Costco, along with a number of other wholesale retail stores, operates under the ‘warehouse club’ business model.
 This model is closely linked to the ‘cash and carry’ model.